Providing Gardening Education

 - Waco Downtown Farmers Market - The UGC operates a co-op booth for school and community gardens to sell their produce at Market.
 We are there every Saturday 9am-1pm, rain or shine.

-- Urban Training Farm – The UGC will work with high-school age youth to teach them about farming/gardening as well as the financial and small business management skills they will need to succeed in the 21st century workforce.
+- Urban Training Farm – The UGC works with high-school age youth in the Spring and Summer to teach them about farming/gardening as well as the financial and small business management skills they will need to succeed in the 21st century workforce.

 Promoting Youth and Community Service

 Lastly, the UGC hopes to provide opportunities for green-thumbs and unlikely gardeners to meet in the garden and get to know one another through garden-related service to the community.

 - MLK Day of Service – held every January to prepare for the spring garden season, UGC coordinates garden clean-ups and plantings for gardens across the greater Waco community.